garrandall/popular-music-data/tracks/high-school-dance-the-sylvers.md

 Dance to the beat of the band
 We're gonna dance at the high school dance
-Boogie to the beat of the band, ooh
+Boogie to the beat of the band, oh
 Boogie to the high school dance

 Dance to the beat of the band
 We're gonna dance at the high school dance
-Boogie to the beat of the band, ooh
+Boogie to the beat of the band, oh
 Boogie to the high school dance

 Dance at the high school dance
-Ooh, dance at the high school dance
+Oh, dance at the high school dance